The one guitarist who could relegate Eric Clapton to “rhythm guitar”

 Clapton infamously embarked on a racist rant on stage in 1976, which he later apologised for.
 In recent years, Clapton has also been outspoken about his political views.
 He was critical of the Covid-19 vaccine and lockdowns.

-The best kind of collaborator.
+The best kind of band he could ask for.